kmccurdy/techdsc/Technological_Sovereignty_Green_Paper_1.md

 #### 3.1.2.
 Our data belongs to us: rethinking ownership in data collection

-57) In the longer term, our vision must shift from reactive to constructive: how can we build the social infrastructure and tools to make data collection inclusive, and harness the liberatory power of technology for the public good?
+57) Our vision must be not only reactive, but constructive: how can we build the social infrastructure and tools to make data collection inclusive, and harness the liberatory power of technology for the public good?